 The Daily Beacon is the campus newspaper serving the University of Tennessee Knoxville campus and surrounding community.
 The paper is editorially independent and is entirely student written, produced and managed.
-The Daily Beacon is published Monday through Friday during the fall and spring academic terms and twice weekly (Tuesday and Friday) during the summer sessions; plus content is published daily on our website, www.utdailybeacon.com.
-The paper is free of charge as it is mainly supported by advertising.
+The Daily Beacon is published Monday through Friday during the fall and spring academic terms and weekly (Wednesday) during the summer sessions; also, content is published daily on our website, www.utdailybeacon.com.
+The paper is free of charge and is primarily supported by advertising.

 In 1871 students at the University published a semi-monthly newspaper, The University Times-Prospectus, which included "literature, science, news, wit, humor, and whatever else may be of interest in connection with the Institution."
 More frequent student newspaper publishing began in the first decade of the 1900s, and since 1906 a student newspaper has published continuously.
 The Orange and White published for 61 years, as a weekly first and later as a semi-weekly.